roq-messaging/RoQ/README.md

 sudo docker rm ROQSUB
 ```

 Finish ?
-Launch this script to stop all the roq containers:
+Run this script to stop all the roq containers:
 ```
 RoQ/roq-deployment/demo-stop.sh
 ```